Gwyntoria/Christmas/README.md

 - `VER_MAJOR`: Major version, When significant changes are made, the major version number will increase.
 - `VER_MINOR`: Minor version.
 Used to identify minor updates or new features, usually added while maintaining backward compatibility.
 - `VER_BUILD`: Build number.
 Used to identify each build or compilation generation of software or projects.
 Build numbers are generally used for version control or differentiation during release.
-- `VER_EXTEN`: Extension number.
-For this application, after v1.4.6.8, it refers to SDK version(1: spc010; 2: spc020), after v1.7, it refers to purpose of binary file(1: debug; 2: test; 3: release)

 ## Dependency